UNC-Libraries/SCTS-Documentation/Inclusive Description Projects.md

    -  Time book, circa 1872-1873
    -  Farm time book, circa 24 August 1873-1874
    -  Correspondence, 1865

+## Enhanced description for videotapes in the WTVD Moving Image Collection, January 2022-February 2022

+* Audiovisual Archivist added descriptions to 534 videotapes found in the [WTVD Moving Image Collection (04929)](https://finding-aids.lib.unc.edu/04929/).
+The finding aid previously listed only videotape titles and formats.
+The finding aid now includes detailed item descriptions and subjects or topics that the AV Archivist compiled and consciously edited from a tape inventory found in the collection control file.
+It is unclear who wrote these original descriptions at this time.

 ## "Negro" in University Archives Finding Aids, September 2021 and December 2021